vipinkarthikeyan/cost-sensitive-policy/readme.md

 ## Typical reward values

-In our experiments, we can use values such as:
+In the experiments, I use values such as:

 - `Rc = 10`
 - `Cw = 12`